Zathiald/automaton/README.md

 print(m.pformat())
 ```

+The difference between implementing an automaton between python and prolog is that prolog is designed in order to analyze languages and logic, so using prolog is the most efficient way to secure a good language analysis.

-Another option would be to use a Turing machine instead of an automaton, the Stanford Encyclopedia of Philosophy describes Turing machine as "simple abstract computational devices intended to help investigate the extent and limitations of what can be computed."(Stanford Encylopedia, 2018), the main difference between an automaton and a turing machine is that Turing machines are non-limited, meaning that our sequence could grow more and more and not have a limit, this could very well be another option instead of an automaton.
+Another option would be to use a Turing machine instead of an automaton, the Stanford Encyclopedia of Philosophy describes Turing machine as "simple abstract computational devices intended to help investigate the extent and limitations of what can be computed."(Stanford Encylopedia, 2018), the main difference between an automaton and a turing machine is that Turing machines are non-limited, meaning that our sequence could grow more and more and not have a limit.

+However this turing machines often scalate more and more and for this tipe of problem, which is more simple in comparison, a Turing machine would take more time to analyze and implement, rather than just using an automaton which is simpler and more efficient.

 ## References